jacobpenny/Loris/docs/API/InstrumentFormat.md

                        such as date or text.
                        Default: true.
 ```
-I agree that this is how RequireResponse should be done, but ATM there is no not_answered option.
+I agree that this is how RequireResponse should be done, but ATM there is no not_answered option because it was not supposed to be a feature in CAP.
 A form cannot be completed without a required question being filled.
 This applies to all RequireResponse fields for all elements.
+It can be added as an optional flag.
 ZV
 ```